Farama-Foundation/Metaworld/CONTRIBUTING.md

 * When using external dependencies, use the `import` statement only to import whole modules, not individual classes or functions.

     This applies to both packages from the standard library and 3rd-party dependencies.
 If a package has a long or cumbersome full path, or is used very frequently (e.g. `numpy`, `tensorflow`), you may use the keyword `as` to create a file-specific name which makes sense.
-Additionally, you should always follow the community concensus short names for common dependencies (see below).
+Additionally, you should always follow the community consensus short names for common dependencies (see below).

     *Do*
     ```python